Türkiye Scholarships

-All candidates without adequate Turkish language skills, irrespective of the language of their degree program in Turkey, attend one year long Turkish language course.
+All candidates without adequate Turkish language skills, irrespective of the language of their degree program in Turkey, attend one year-long Turkish language course.

 Application materials for the scholarship can be submitted in Turkish, Arabic, English, French, Russian, Bosnian, Persian or Spanish language.
-In 2017 Turkish authorities announced that they will support establishment of some 100 international alumni associations worldwide over the period of two years.
+In 2017 Turkish authorities announced that they will support the establishment of some 100 international alumni associations worldwide over two years.

 Scholarship Categories

-There are multiple categories of scholarships which are all part of the program.
-While highest levels of higher education are open for candidates from almost every part of the world, undergraduate scholarships are regionally defined and include only explicitly mentioned countries.
-Graduate level scholarships include Ali Kuşçu Science and Technology Graduate Scholarship and İbni Haldun Social Sciences Graduate Scholarship Undergraduate scholarships are regionally defined and focused on developing countries and regions with historical links with Turkey.
-There is no undergraduate scheme for students from majority of developed nations in Western Europe, Anglo-America or Australia.
-Undergraduate scholarship categories include regional category for African states, Bosphorus category for Latin American and some of non-Turkic Asian states, Balkans category for former Yugoslav states, Bulgaria, Romania, Albania and Greece, Harran category for Middle East countries and Bangladesh, Afghanistan and Tajikistan, Black Sea category for Black Sea and former East Block countries excluding Germany, Turkish Speaking Countries for Turkic countries and Anatolian category for Northern Cyprus and foreigners who already graduated in Turkey.
+Multiple categories of scholarships are all part of the program.
+While the highest levels of higher education are open for candidates from almost every part of the world, undergraduate scholarships are regionally defined and include only explicitly mentioned countries.
+Graduate-level scholarships include Ali Kuşçu Science and Technology Graduate Scholarship and İbni Haldun Social Sciences Graduate Scholarship.
+Undergraduate scholarships are regionally defined and focused on developing countries and regions with historical links with Turkey.
+There is no undergraduate scheme for students from the majority of developed nations in Western Europe, Anglo-America, or Australia.
+Undergraduate scholarship categories include a regional category for African states, Bosphorus category for Latin American and some of the non-Turkic Asian states, Balkans category for former Yugoslav states, Bulgaria, Romania, Albania and Greece, Harran category for Middle East countries and Bangladesh, Afghanistan and Tajikistan, Black Sea category for Black Sea and former East Block countries excluding Germany, Turkish Speaking Countries for Turkic countries and Anatolian category for Northern Cyprus and foreigners who already graduated in Turkey.

-It is essential for the student to return to his/her country within one year after completing his/her education in Turkey.
+The student needs to return to his/her country within one year after completing his/her education in Turkey.
 Those who are approved to work in Turkey by being granted a work permit within the scope of the qualified workforce needed by Turkey are out of the scope of this article.